adamgordonbell/tutorial-examples/jq/Outline.md

 - There are built in functions and you can write your own -- They act as filters

+# Earthly

+ - Ok, the last and coolest things I've got to show is bring this all together.
+- But first I want to tell you a little about Earthly.
+- Earthly, is a open source build tool.
+- No software developer likes their build pipeline.
+- Nobody likes waiting for a build to finish, or rerunning things because the build is flaky.
+- With Earthly, you write your build in a format similar to a Dockerfile, or a make file and you can run your build locally or in CI.
+- You'd be surprized how big of a difference this can make and because the build runs in a container, it runs the same on your local as it does in CI.
+- It's like docker, but for CI.
+Go to EArthly.dev, or like in the description to check it out.
+- Alright, now let me show you how to bring all this JQ skills together.

 # Maps and Selects

 curl https://api.github.com/repos/stedolan/jq/issues?per_page=100 | \